hamler-lang/docs/guides/DataTypesMapping.md

 ## Integers Mapping

-**Integers** in hamler are the same to erlang, with unlimited size.
+**Integers** in Hamler are the same as Erlang, with unlimited size.
 Hamler defines `Int` as an alias for `Integer`.

-Binary, octal and hex integers in hamler have a different syntax than erlang.
+Binary, octal, and hex integers in Hamler have a different syntax than Erlang.

 **Integers** in Hamler:

 ```hamler
 1, 2, -10
 -- binary